tufts-ml/hugheslab-onboarding/OnboardProcess_TuftsMedicalIRB.md

 * Completion Reports (transcript of your course work, and include all quiz scores)
 * Completion Certificate ("diplomas" that reflect course completion, but do not include quiz score)

-# Conflict of Interest documentation
+# Conflict of Interest (COI) documentation

+* For the ADDF-funded project on MRI images
-* [ ] Complete the COI form (conflict of interest) for the TMED project
+* [ ] Complete the COI form here: https://tufts.box.com/s/7ix03q8x815d75lv19hjkn2u48qzzcrx

+* For the TMED project on echo images of the heart
-* * ask MCH to forward "Echos_COI Template" MS Word file from an email in July 2020
+* [ ] Complete the COI form from MCH, look for "Echos_COI Template" MS Word file from an email in July 2020